Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 How do you navigate length of stay requirements?
 How did you get your Swiss residency?

 In Europe, the system is simple (if frustrating).
 You can stay in the Schengen Zone (which is most of mainland western Europe) for up to 90 days; then you have to leave for 90 days.
-Before I had Swiss residency, this meant I would spend 90 days or less in the borderless portion of mainland Europe and then head somewhere like Croatia, Montenegro, or Mexico (all outside the Schengen).
+Before I had Swiss residency, this meant I would spend 90 days or less in the borderless portion of mainland Europe and then head somewhere like the Ireland, Croatia, or Mexico (all outside the Schengen).
 Then I’d come back in.

 When it comes to navigating the requirements for other countries, the best thing to do is always research online before you go.
 Some countries let you stay 90 days without a visa.
 Some are just one month.
 Some are six months (like Mexico).
 And all of it depends on your nationality.
 Know before you go and plan accordingly.